ayredkklc/ayredkklc/README.md

 ## 📖 About Me
 - 🎓I'm junior majoring in Computer Science and Mathematics at University of North Carolina at Chapel Hill
-- ⭐Interested in Machine Learning, Computer Vision, and Embedded Systems

 <div align="center" >
   <a>